Ambassador Super Cinema

-Designed in an Art Deco style, by prolific cinema architect John Knight in 1928, the Ambassador Super Cinema was the only remaining example of Knight’s many theaters in the northwest area of England.
+Designed in an Art Deco style, by prolific cinema architect John Knight in 1928, the Ambassador Super Cinema was the only remaining example of Knight’s many theatres in the northwest area of England.

-The theater’s interior was very well preserved.
-The foyer had a marble staircase with metal balustrade on fluted posts and windows with decorative colored glass.
+The theatre’s interior was very well preserved.
+The foyer had a marble staircase with metal balustrade on fluted posts and windows with decorative coloured glass.
 The auditorium had a coffered ceiling and a fluted frieze matching that on the exterior, as well as a narrow balcony to rear.

 The side walls were decorated with stepped panels under shell moulded plaster hoods - both of these mouldings inspired by the 1925 Exposition des Arts Decoratifs.
 Decorative shields with winged helmets and drapes at beam ends to ceiling coffers.

 By 1963 it was operated by the G.B.
 Snape Group of Assoc.
 Cinema Companies chain.
 The Ambassador Super Cinema closed on 28th November 1964 with Sean Connery & Tippi Hedron in “Marnie”.
 It was converted into a Mecca Bingo Club, who kept very well maintained.

-A preservation group were attempting to raise the funds to purchase, renovate, and develop the building into a community media and arts center.
+A preservation group were attempting to raise the funds to purchase, renovate, and develop the building into a community media and arts centre.

 Although this was designated a Grade II Listed building, the Ambassador Super Cinema was stripped of its designation and was sadly demolished in April of 2004.